-Fascism is a dirty word to many.
+Fascism is a word with baggage.
 Benito Mussolini, nicknamed Il Duce, is an individual associated with this word.
-A dictator known for many things, not all good.
-However, I encourage you to ask any Italian about Mussolini.
-You may be surprised to hear this particular dictator’s list of accomplishments.
-Including connecting the mainland to the historic city center of Venice in 1933 with a bridge.
+He’s a dictator known for many deplorable things.
+However, I encourage you to ask Italians about Mussolini.
+Depending on who you ask, you may be surprised to hear Il Duce’s list of accomplishments, including connecting the mainland to the historic city center of Venice in 1933 with a bridge.
 The Ponte della Libertà runs parallel to the tracks of Venice’s railroad.

 There are three ways to arrive to the historic center of Venice; automobile, boat or like a mere 80.000 people daily, by train.